dwellir-public/rpc-perf/report.md

 - Difficulty to tune/work on performance when there isn't a clear specification of what is achievable or considered good or bad  for a given reference hardware platform.
 - Complexity to operate production infrastructure which typically involves orchestration functionality that will manage (i.e. limit) resource availability across workloads.
 This typically translates into the need to make "lab" tests that isolate workload from delivery platforms.

-Therefore it would be ideal to have a structured approach to performance testing that provide us with the capability to validate a deployment: i.e. performance within its specification or expected performance.
+Therefore it would be ideal to have a structured approach to performance testing that provide us with the capability to validate a deployment: i.e. perfors within its specification or expected performance.

 ## How to improve performance: Need for a Performance testing toolkit